 Giving Compass’ Take:

-• On this podcast, Airbel Center interviews Chris Elias, the president of global development at the Bill and Melinda Gates foundation, as he shares lessons from a life dedicated to making vaccines faster, cheaper and easier to deliver.
+• Chris Elias, the president of global development at the Bill and Melinda Gates Foundation, shares lessons from a life dedicated to making vaccines faster, cheaper and easier to deliver.

 • What can we learn about the state of public health based on Elias’ experiences, and how to increase the efficacy of interventions?
 One thing is to think beyond technology: Know the conditions on the ground.